scm-manager/scm-redmine-plugin/docs/en/configuration/index.md

 #### Create comments
 To create comments in Redmine, credentials are mandatory.
 They should belong to a technical Redmine user.
-This user also needs sufficient permissions to add comments to existing issues ("Add notes").
+This user also needs sufficient permissions to add comments to existing issues ("View issues" & "Add notes").
 Furthermore, the REST interface of Redmine must be activated.
 The setting is located in Redmine under `Administration->Settings->API->Enable REST web service`.
 The text formatting can be set via a selection menu.
 This must match the formatting used in Redmine (`Administration->Settings->General->Text formatting`).